Typeface Academy

 What are assets

-Assets are visual and written artifacts that a unique to your brand.
+Assets are visual and written artifacts that are unique to your brand.
+All the content you generate and bring into Typeface is stored in a unified content hub.
 Typeface can incorporate or repurpose your assets when creating images and copy.

 Image asset examples